Free shipping on all orders · complimentary gift note included

 Frequently asked

-Each piece is hand-loomed by artisan clusters we work with directly across India.
-Small irregularities in the weave are the hallmark of handloom — not a defect.
+Each piece is hand-picked from artisan clusters we work with directly across India.
+Some are handloomed on traditional pit looms, others use block-printing, hand-embroidery, or heritage techniques passed down through generations.
+Small irregularities are part of the character — not a defect.